vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tanzu-on-vsphere.md

 > exit
 > vyos@vyos:~$ # You can leave the SSH session now
 > ```
+>
+> NOTE: you'll need to change your vNICs to match the MAC addresses
+> provided.
+>
+> NOTE: You need to use this VyOS machine or a machine in one of the networks
+> connected to it to reach Avi or TKG nodes.

 ![Figure 3 - Required `Portgroups` in vCenter](img/tko-deploy-on-vsphere/image12.png)